 SECTION C - proposal SUBMISSION REQUIREMENTS

-Each Respondent shall submit with its Proposal information for CPS Energy's use in evaluating the Respondent's Proposal and its ability to satisfactorily (i) supply the Goods, (ii) perform the Services, and (iii) integrate the requested Mid Market Demand Response Solution.
+Each Respondent shall submit with its Proposal information for CPS Energy's use in evaluating the Respondent's Proposal and its ability to satisfactorily (i) supply the Goods, (ii) perform the Services, and (iii) integrate the requested Mid-Market Demand Response Solution.
 Proposals not meeting the minimum qualifications are subject to rejection.

 NATURE OF PARTIES